darevski1/homework/Mid-Term/README.md

 8. Provide the steps and results.

-Login to your account, in the search bar type **Virtual networks** open virtual network and click create new virtual network
+Login to your account, in the search bar type **Virtual networks** open virtual network and click create new virtual network now we are going to create new virtual network

 ![Create a storage ](images/a1.png)